 Bloom filter: No means 'No', Yes means 'Maybe'.

 In this post, we will explore the Bloom filter — a data structure that is ingenious in its simplicity and elegant in its design.
-We will delve into the underlying principles of Bloom filters, understand its benefits and drawbacks, and walk you through the process of implementing a Bloom filter using Python.
+We will delve into the underlying principles of Bloom filters, understand their benefits and drawbacks, and walk you through the process of implementing a Bloom filter using Python.

 Bloom filters are a popular topic in computer science, particularly in systems design and optimization, and in technical interviews.
 Understanding this data structure and how to implement it can be an excellent way to showcase your skills as a data engineer.